Musi95/sys-GRID0/README.md

 ## current limitations

 There are still things left to do.
-Games that only support local wireless mode need an `ldn:u` MITM before they can use ZeroTier.
+Games that only support local wireless mode need an ldn MITM before they can use ZeroTier.
 The LAN whitelist covers the games tested so far, but more compatibility testing is welcome.
 If something breaks, include `status.txt`, `uplink.log`, and (when enabled) `bsd.log` and `nifm.log` with the report so it can actually be investigated.